HEALTH AND SAFETY AT NEBRASKA

 - Bedroom occupancy - One or two students will be assigned per bedroom.
-Students who are at high risk because they have a disability may request an accommodation through Services for Students with Disabilities by June 25 for a single bedroom and/or with en suite bathroom, if available.
+Students who are at high risk because they have a disability may request an accommodation through Services for Students with Disabilities.

 HEALTH AND SAFETY IN DINING SERVICES

 - Enhanced Takeout Options - Fresh entrees are available to-go from Herbie's Markets.
 In the fall mobile food ordering and late-night food options will be available.

 - Closures for cleaning - Dining centers will close between meal periods for cleaning and disinfecting.

 ON-CAMPUS RESOURCES SUPPORTING HEALTH & WELLNESS

 Any student displaying emergency warning signs (which include but are not limited to difficulty breathing, persistent pain or pressure in the chest, new confusion or inability to rouse, bluish lips or face) should call 911.

 If a student has an illness and is quarantining or isolating, regardless of symptoms being present, they are expected to participate in classes, recitations, and labs remotely when the option is provided by the instructor.
 Once a quarantine or isolation period has ended, students may resume in-person instruction.